Oceanographic Processes: Temperatures

 • Surface temperature anomalies in August and mean temperature anomalies from May to November relative to historical values, based on satellite data.

-• Seasonal phenology anomalies characterized by the date on which the surface temperature averaged across the Gulf of St. Lawrence rises above the threshold of 12°C in springtime and decreases below it in the fall.
+• Seasonal phenological anomalies characterized by the date on which the mean surface temperature across the Gulf of St. Lawrence rises above 12 °C in the spring and drops below 12 °C in the fall, according to satellite data.

 Cold intermediate layer temperatures and sea ice